Proconsulates/Portfolio/README.md

 # Proconsulates' Portfolio
 > A little portfolio describing me, Proconsulates.
-You will find my interests, coding languages, ways to contact me, and more!
+You will find my interests, coding languages, ways to contact me, and more!<br/>
-> Check out what teh code does there: [https://proconsulates.netlify.app/](https://proconsulates.netlify.app/)
+> Check out what the code does there: [https://proconsulates.netlify.app/](https://proconsulates.netlify.app/)

 ## Technologies
 The technologies used to create this awesome site include: